iVis-at-Bilkent/syblars/README.md

 Main capabilities of SyBLaRS include:
 - creating an image of the provided map, which already has layout information, with an option to highlight a specific query result
-- laying out the provided map in specified layout style (among many available ones) and returning the map with layout information, and
+- laying out the provided map in specified layout style (among many available ones) and returning the map with layout information in JSON format, and
 - both laying out the provided map in specified layout style and creating an image of it again with an option to highlight a specific query result (and returning both the map with layout information and the image).

 Backed by these capabilities, SyBLaRS can be used: